Concert Tour Profile

 |Born||Feb 26, 2018|

-Concert Tour has a career record of 3-0-1 from four starts with earnings of $856,600.
+Concert Tour has a career record of 3-0-1 from five starts with earnings of $856,600.
 All of his performances have taken place this year; he did not race during his two-year-old campaign.

 2021 Road to the Kentucky Derby

-Concert Tour has picked up 70 qualifying points on the Road to the Kentucky Derby.
+Concert Tour picked up 70 qualifying points on the Road to the Kentucky Derby.

 The colt does not have a lot of experience in his career but his victories have come in significant events.
 Most of his Derby qualifying points come from one performance, which was a victory in the March 13 Rebel Stakes (G2) at Oaklawn Park.
 The event offered points on a 50-20-10-5 scale to the top four finishers.